Morning Raga: Plot

-The next morning, both Abhinay and Pinky set out for Hyderabad to seek the perfect artists for the proposed troop, and they get a guitarist and a drummer, Balaji (Shaleen Sharma).
+The next morning, both Abhinay and Pinky set out for Hyderabad to seek the perfect artists for the proposed troop, and they get a guitarist and a drummer, Balaji.
 All land up at Pinky's boutique, whose environment irritates Abhinay, but somehow Pinky consoles him and the practices start, with a few opportunities coming their way, but their rock band does not receive the respect as Abhinay had expected.
 After a few days, Abhinay receives the violin that his mother used to play when she was alive.
 He returns to the village to return the violin to Swarnalatha, saying that both her voice and the sound of the violin are complementary to each other and one cannot exist without one another, and invites her to sing with their troupe, for which she refuses, saying that she will not come to the city, and returns the violin.
 Swarnalatha's husband asks him to bring his troupe to the house on Ganesh Chaturthi.
 The troupe arrives on the said date, and Swarnalatha starts singing, but stops in between and sings the sophisticated svaram of the song, for which no compatible music could be played.
 That evening, Abhinay again compels Swarnalatha to sing in the city, but she again refuses, and he ends the communication with the note that she owes him a lot as he is her best friend's son, after all.

 The next morning, Abhinay's father expresses his dislike in his son's musical career in front of Swarnalatha, and at the same time, Swarnalatha agrees to sing for Abhinay in the city.
 She starts from her house with her husband.
 On the way, their car breaks down, and they are forced to take the bus, which crosses the bridge.
 Swarnalatha starts screaming, stops the bus, and starts running and falls ill.
 Both return home, and her husband reports that she cannot come for singing.
 The next day Swarnalatha personally calls Pinky and asks her to learn Carnatic music.
 Pinky learns Carnatic music from Swarnalatha.
 After a few days, Abhinay plans a concert, though for Pinky to sing, but always urges Swarnalatha to come for singing, but she continues to express her reluctance because she considers the bridge as a punishment for her ambitions.
 One day, while driving, Pinky gets irked at the repetitive reluctance of Swarnalatha and speeds up the car and crosses the bridge, and Swarna starts yelling for her to stop the car.
 Finally, Pinky stops the car and reveals that her father was drunk and was responsible for the accident.
 The film ends with the concert in which Swarnalatha appears and sings "Thaaye Yashoda" on repeated urging from Pinky, and the concert becomes a 10-week hit.